 What’s one of the most generous benefits available to retirees?
 That’s easy.
 It’s Social Security spousal benefits!
 These benefits are some of the most important, too.

-Let’s take a look at what it takes to qualify as well as how much money you may receive as a spousal benefit.
+Let’s take a look at what it takes to qualify as well as what benefits you may receive as an eligible spouse.

 What Does it Take to Qualify?